 Line wrapped around a buoyant spool is tethered to a weight on the bottom.
 When a signal is sent from the boat, the spool is released.
 As the spool ascends to the surface, the line unwinds from the spool.
 It rises to the surface where the fishing vessel can retrieve it, and the gear on the string.

-Federal permit holders who would like to test ropeless gear are invited to apply for an Exempted Fishing Permit.
+Federal permit holders who would like to test on-demand gear are invited to apply for an Exempted Fishing Permit.
 An EFP authorizes a fishing vessel to conduct fishing activities that would otherwise be prohibited under current regulations, in this case, to fish without surface marking systems.
 Fishermen must obtain authorization from the state (if in state waters) and/or from NOAA Fisheries (dual permitted/federal only) to fish without buoys/radar reflectors.

 Find out more about these permits: